fintechblocks/open-banking-auth-sdk-nodejs/readme.md

 ```

 - First open your browser and navigate to `http://localhost:3000/payment-init`.
-- Authorize a PaymentConsent with user who has not enough right on the account.
+- Authorize a PaymentConsent with a user who does not have enough rights on the account to authorize the payment alone.
-- After redirect the PaymentConsent is in AwaitingFurtherAuthorisation status.
+- After redirecting back, the PaymentConsent shall be in AwaitingFurtherAuthorisation status.
-- Navigate to `http://localhost:3000/payment-init-multi` and Authorize the same PaymentConsent with user who has enough right on account.
+- Navigate to `http://localhost:3000/payment-init-multi` and Authorize the same PaymentConsent with another user who has enough rights on the account to authorize the payment.
-- After redirect the PaymentConsent is in Authorised status.
+- After redirecting back, the PaymentConsent shall be in Authorised status.